twitter/Serial/README.rst

-Twitter Cereal
+Twitter Serial
 ==============

 Overview
 --------
-Twitter Cereal is a custom serialization implementation that's intended to improve performance and increase developer visibility into and control over an object's serialization.
+Twitter Serial is a custom serialization implementation that's intended to improve performance and increase developer visibility into and control over an object's serialization.

 This framework uses Serializers to explicitly define how a class should be serialized.
 Some of the major advantages of this